Vinay-Singanapalli/ATG-DEBATE-DAG/README.md

 - debate_log_<timestamp>.jsonl  (single log file for the run)
 - debate_dag_<timestamp>.png    (DAG diagram image)

-Tip: If you want to inspect why a turn was retried/rejected, open the JSONL log and search for rejection/coherence entries. [conversation_history]
+Tip: If you want to inspect why a turn was retried/rejected, open the JSONL log and search for rejection/coherence entries.

 Troubleshooting
 ---------------
-- If you see model/connection errors: verify Ollama is installed, running, and the required model is pulled. [conversation_history]
+- If you see model/connection errors: verify Ollama is installed, running, and the required model is pulled.
-- If the debate repeats/falls back often: check the log for rejection reasons and coherence flags to tune validation thresholds. [conversation_history]
+- If the debate repeats/falls back often: check the log for rejection reasons and coherence flags to tune validation thresholds.